adamsilver/maintainablecss.com-jekyll/_chapters/12-faqs.md

 There are two problems:

 1. When viewing HTML, you can't easily differentiate between a module and a component.
-2. A `.basket .heading` component will inadvertently inherit the styles from the `.heading` module.
+2. The `.basket .heading` component will inherit styles from the `.heading` module.

-Similarly, I recently built a shop where there was a "Delivery &amp; Returns" *module* and a "Delivery &amp; Returns" *page*.
-The CSS was as follows:

-	/* module */
-	.productDetails .deliveryAndReturns {}

-	/* page */
-	.deliveryAndReturns {}

-The page styles inherited the module styles causing regression.

 ## What about common styles e.g. buttons?

 Depending on your visual design requirements buttons can be problematic.
 They often have different spacing, floating, and other display rules depending on their location.
 There is also Media Queries to consider.

-As a very *simple* example: in one module a primary button might be floated right within a container that has some text to the left of it.
-And in another module it might be centered with a fixed width and some small text beneath with `margin-bottom` for spacing.
+For example, in one module a button might be floated right within a container that has some text to the left of it.
+In another module it might be centered with a fixed width and some small text beneath with `margin-bottom` for spacing.

-It becomes really tricky trying to abstract the common rules because you don't want to end up in a situation where you have to override, or worse that you're worried to update the abstracted set of CSS rules.
+It becomes really tricky trying to abstract the common rules because you don't want to end up in a situation where you have to override.
+Or worse that you're worried to update the abstracted set of CSS rules.

 However, if you do decide that abstraction is useful there are two approaches you can take.